 \subsection{Transactions Receipts}

-Besides the raw transaction data described above, our dataset also contains a table of transaction receipts.

-Transaction receipts provide a comprehensive summary of the outcome and effects of a transaction once it is processed and included in a block.
+Besides the transaction data, our dataset also contains a table of transaction receipts.
+These transaction receipts provide a comprehensive summary of the outcome and effects of a transaction once it is processed and included in a block.
 They include the transaction hash, block number, and block hash to identify and verify the transaction, along with the sender (\stress{from}) and recipient (\stress{to}) addresses.
 The receipts also detail the cumulative gas used by the transaction and all preceding transactions in the block, the actual gas used by the specific transaction, and the final gas price paid by the user.
 By multiplying the actual gas used by the gas price, we have the actual transaction fee the user paid.

 Additional information includes \stress{logs} for event logging (discussed next), the transaction status (success or failure), and the effective gas price paid.
 These receipts are crucial for users and developers to understand, audit, and interact with transactions and smart contracts on the blockchain.
-For example, they provide essential elements for the analysis, monitoring, and verification of transaction fees spent by users.
-We list the attributes of the transactions presented in our dataset in Table~\ref{tab:transaction_receipts_attributes} in the Appendix.
+For example, they provide essential elements for analyzing, monitoring, and verifying transaction fees spent by users.

 Similarly to transactions, in our dataset, transaction receipt data should be sorted by attributes \stress{blockNumber} and \stress{transactionIndex} to maintain the correct order of the transactions on the blockchain.